EliAndrewC/l7r/setting/l7r.md

 - if the samurai are from different families of the Lion clan, such as a Matsu having a dispute with an Ikoma, then the Lion Clan magistrate handles the dispute
 - if the samurai are from different clans, then the Imperial magistrate handles the dispute

-Accounting for these different types of disputes are why every domain has magistrates representing all of these different levels.
+Accounting for these different types of disputes is why every domain has magistrates representing all of these different levels.
 However, such magistrates are always stationed in the domain's capital, so two people having a dispute out in the provinces of the Wakashi domain would need to travel to Shiro Wakashi in order to have their case heard.

 On the budget side, the Ministry of Justice is one of the structurally poorer ministries in any given tier.
 Its budget at the domain level is modest (~3,000 koku, allocated for high courts, prisons, prisoner transport, and ceremonial executions); at the provincial level it is smaller still (~300 koku); see [`budgets.md` - Ministry Budgets](budgets.md#ministry-budgets) for the detailed breakdown.
 However, the Ministry of Justice has two informal income channels that the other low-budget ministries lack: **gifts** from those subject to its authority (litigants, defendants, family members of accused parties, communities seeking favor) and **fines** that the minister can assess within statutory limits.